Evolution71/DATA-SCIENCE-PROJECTS/README.md

 The primary dataset used for this analysis is the "Sales_Data.cvs" file,containing detailed information about each sales made by the company.

-## Tools
+### Tools
--Power BI /Data Cleaning processes,Data Analysis and Dax calculation,Creating of Dashboard report.
+-Power BI /Data Cleaning processes,Data Analysis and Dax calculation,Creating of Dashboard report.[Download Here](https://microsoft.com)

+### Data Cleaning/Preparation
+In the initial data prepration phase,we performed the following tasks
+- Data loading and inspection
+- Handling missing values
+- Data Cleaning and formatting